namanshetty25/voice_forge_2/README.md

 # Voice Forge 2

-Voice Forge 2 is a state-of-the-art, low-latency voice cloning application designed to replicate high-fidelity human speech from minimal audio samples.
+Voice Forge 2 is a low-latency voice cloning application designed to replicate high-fidelity human speech from minimal audio samples.
 Built with a modular architecture, it combines advanced deep learning synthesis with a lightweight, developer-friendly interface for real-time applications.

 ## 🚀 Features